 While many other species possess these senses – and in many cases, the senses are more developed or specialized than humans – humans use them in exquisite combinations to experience the world around us.
 However, the sense most often overlooked is our ability to taste things.
 Of course, food is a big part of our daily lives, but how often do you actually think about the phenomenal variety of tastes in the world?
 More specifically, don’t you wonder how we can taste things at all?

 Short answer: Our brain decodes the basic flavor profile of food and combines that with olfactory information to create a “taste,” but the rest of the story is even more delectable.

 Recommended Video for you:

 The Truth About Taste

-These sensitivities to taste developed over millions of years as early humans and earlier ancestors were determining which foods were safe to eat.
+These sensitivities to taste developed over millions of years as early humans decided which foods were safe to eat.
 Bitter and sour-tasting foods were approached with much more caution, as they were often poisonous, toxic, or decaying.
-Sweet and salty foods, however, were normally a sign that the food was rich in nutrients and unlikely to be harmful.
+Sweet and salty foods, however, were usually a sign that the food was rich in nutrients and unlikely to be harmful.

 How Can Our Tastes Change?

 No two people have the same orientation and number of taste buds; in effect, the tongue is about as unique as a fingerprint, and as such, no two people have the same powers of taste.
 Some people are considered “supertasters”, who have up to 25% more papillae on average, making them extremely sensitive to flavors and tastes.
 This might explain the “picky eaters” in your life.
 Others have far fewer taste buds, particularly as they age when taste buds die off permanently.